-The Project involves the excavation of up to 50 million tonnes per year of seabed material containing iron sand, for processing on a Mining Vessel.
-Around 10% or 5 million tonnes of the extracted material will be processed into iron ore concentrate for export, with residual material (approximately 45 million tonnes) returned to the seabed as de-ored sediment via a controlled discharge at depth below the Mining Vessel.
+Around 10% of the extracted material will be processed into iron ore concentrate for export.
+The residual sediment (approximately 45 million tonnes per year) will be returned to the seabed via a controlled discharge below the mining vessel, usually backfilling previously extracted areas.

 TTR has, since 2009, undertaken a detailed baseline study programme and modelling of potential environmental effects.
 Based on the environmental research conducted by NIWA and overseas experience, we have refined our extraction and processing methodology to minimise the potential environmental effects of our operations.

-While the permit covers a relatively small area, the project should provide long term employment and benefits to the local communities of South Taranaki and Whanganui.
+While the mining permit covers a relatively small area, the project will provide long term employment and benefits to the local Taranaki communities.
 The project will require approximately 200 personnel in total to operate the offshore vessels with approximately a further 50 staff being required in support, engineering, administration, environmental and other contracting roles.